alex-crouch/tensorzero-sglang/README.md

 ## Security Notes

-- This setup is for development/learning purposes
 - For production use, refer to [TensorZero deployment docs](https://www.tensorzero.com/docs/gateway/deployment)
-- Never commit API keys to version control
 - Use proper authentication in production environments

 ## Resources